-- PHY 2414-General Physics I. This course presents the fundamental principles, definitions and terms of mechanics, heat and sound.
-Prerequisite: college algebra and trigonometry or special consent of instructor.
-(4,3,2) - PHY 2424-General Physics II.
-A continuation of PHY 2414, dealing with the fundamental principles of light, electricity and magnetism.
-(4,3,2) - PHY 2514-General Physics I with Calculus.
+- PHY 2514-General Physics I with Calculus.
 Mechanics, heat and sound taught from a calculus viewpoint.
 Recommended for physics, mathematics, chemistry, and pre-engineering majors.
 Corequisite: MAT 1613.
 (4,3,2) - PHY 2524-General Physics II with Calculus.
 Electricity, magnetism, and light taught from a calculus viewpoint.
 Prerequisite: General Physics with Calculus I. (4,3,2)

-POLITICAL SCIENCE
+POLITICAL SCIENCE (PSC)

 - PSC 1113-American Government.
 This course is designed to familiarize the student with the development, organization, principles, and operation of the Federal Government.
 The course of study includes familiarizing the student with political parties and their roles in government, election machinery, civil rights and how they are protected, and the ways in which the votes influence the direction of our American Government.
 (3,3,0) - PSC 1153-Honors American Government.
-Survey of the organizations, political aspects of basis for American Government.
+Survey of the organizations and political aspects of basis for American Government.
 (Open through invitation only.)
 (3,3,0)